-- your have codebases that need to be triggered sequentially since each build produces parameters required by the next build in the sequence.
+- You have codebases that need to be triggered sequentially since each build produces parameters required by the next build in the sequence.

 Let's look at a more detailed example of how this will work in practice.

-For this example, I have 2 GitHub repositories - manishas/u14nod which has the Dockerfilefor base nodejs image that i use for my application, which is at manishas/sample_nodejs.
+For this example, I have 2 GitHub repositories - devopsrecipes/u14nod which has the Dockerfilefor base nodejs image that i use for my application, which is at devopsrecipes/sample_nodejs.
 I want to set up my CI workflow for the base image so that every time it changes, it also triggers CI for the application and also passes a parameter.